navigateconsulting/virtual-assistant/Readme.md

 The application makes it simple and easy to build and train your Virtual Assistant without the need for specialist AI skills.
 Your assistant can then be exposed through many Chat and Voice channels, a custom mobile app or even your web site.

-Natural Language Processing backed by RASA nlu and core.
+Natural Language Processing backed by Rasa nlu and core.

 Virtual Assistant is build using following open source components.